CCurl/Projects/minForth/reference.md

 ## Built-in words

+NOTES:
-NOTE: The built-in words are not case sensitive
+1. Built-in words are not case sensitive
+2. They do not show up in WORDS, and are not in the dictionary.

 |Word|opcode|stack|notes|
 |-|-|-|-|